-Potential energy is the energy that an object possesses due to its position in a force field or that a system has due to the configuration of its parts.
+Potential energy is the energy stored in an object due to its position in a force field.
+It may also be due to the configuration of its parts.

-This form of energy is a scalar quantity whose unit of measurement for the International System of Units is the joule (J).
+The unit of measure of this form of energy for the International System of Units is the joule (J).

-This form of energy is associated with the forces acting on a body in such a way that this only depends on the position of the body in space.
-These forces can be represented by a vector at any point in space, forming what is known as a force vector field or force field.
+This form of energy is associated with the forces acting on a body.
+These forces only depends on the position of the body in space.
+These forces can be represented by a vector at any point in the forming space.
+This vector is known as a vector force field or force field.

-If the work of a force field acting on a body moving from a starting position to a final position is determined only by these two positions, and therefore does not depend on the body's path, then there is a function called energy. potential that can be evaluated at both positions to determine the job.
+If a body moves from a starting position to an ending position, work is determined only by these two positions.
+Therefore, it does not depend on the path of the body but on the result of its position.
+When this happens, there is a function called potential energy that can be evaluated at both positions to determine work.

-The term potential energy was introduced by nineteenth-century Scottish engineer and physicist William Rankine, although it is related to the Greek philosopher Aristotle's concept of potentiality.
+This term was introduced by 19th-century Scottish engineer and physicist William Rankine. however, it is related to the Greek philosopher Aristotle's concept of potentiality.

 What are the types of potential energy?